 However, a small thing about cost reduction needs to be cleared up.
 Yes, cost-saving plays an important role when outsourcing, especially in the crisis that shifts the focus back to the numbers.

 But cost-efficiency doesn’t only mean that offshore tech development companies charge less than local vendors, as many people think.
-Sure, companies in Eastern Europe, for example, as a rule, have lower rates than ones in New York or London.
+Sure, companies in Eastern Europe, as a rule, have lower rates than ones in New York or London.
 However, the world turning to remote blurs the stark contrast in rates and brings more focus on expertise, knowledge, and flexibility without a link to location.

 In this light, cost reduction is not only about rates, it is about an ability to save money on building and maintaining an in-house team.
 Expenses for recruiting and onboarding process, office, hardware, payroll taxes, employee bonuses, and scaling team up and down may cost FinTech startups an arm and a leg.